merretbuurman/EUDAT-http-api/docs/quick_start.md

 Your current project needs to be initialized.
 This step is needed only the first time you use the cloned repository.

+** TODO: Please explain what to do if you messed up your init, e.g. by providing wrong config.
+Can you just rerun init? **

 ```bash
 $ rapydo init
 ```

 NOTE: with `RC1` there is no working `upgrade` process in place to make life easier if you already have this project cloned from a previous release.
-This is something important already in progress [here](https://github.com/EUDAT-B2STAGE/http-api/issues/87).
+This is something important already in progress [here](https://github.com/EUDAT-B2STAGE/http-api/issues/87). ** --> So, what to do now, until this is fixed? **

 ### 5. MODES